luyadev/luya.io/docs/guide/ngrest/activebutton.md

 The handle method must return <class name="luya\admin\ngrest\base\ActiveButton" method="sendSuccess" /> or <class name="luya\admin\ngrest\base\ActiveButton" method="sendError" /> in order to make a correct API response to the grid view.

-Als you can triggere events for certain situations.
-Assuming you are going to modify the value of a column isnide this CRUD, a forced reload of the CRUD list can be done trough <class name="luya\admin\ngrest\base\ActiveButton" method="sendReloadEvent" />.
+Als you can trigger events for certain situations.
+Assuming you are going to modify the value of a column inside this CRUD, a forced reload of the CRUD list can be done trough <class name="luya\admin\ngrest\base\ActiveButton" method="sendReloadEvent" />.

 ## Attaching the Button